DfX-NYUAD/Corblivar/README.md

 2) Configuration of Corblivar
 -----------------------------
-**see exp/Corblivar.conf or other examples in exp/configs**
+**see exp/Corblivar.conf and exp/Technology.conf, or other examples in exp/configs/**

-Most relevant is the section "3D-IC parameters", i.e., the number of layers in the IC stack and the fixed, common outline of these layers.
+Technology parameters like die dimensions and TSV sizes are configured in exp/Technology.conf

+In exp/Corblivar.conf,
-The section "SA -- Layout generation options" can be used to configure the optimization heuristic.
+the section "SA -- Layout generation options" can be used to configure the optimization heuristic.
 Reasonable values depend on the experiments under consideration.
-Some options, like power-aware block handling, are to be considered carefully.
-The latter acts as a hard constraint such that blocks with high power consumption are placed in the upper layer, nearest to the heatsink.
-Note that this has the largest positive impact on thermal management, i.e., notably greater impact than thermal-aware placement within separate layers.
-This option may, however, render some specific block-alignment configurations infeasible.
-For example, two high-power blocks could then not be aligned across layers for embedding of vertical buses.

 The sections "SA -- Loop parameters" and "SA -- Temperature schedule parameters" control the runtime behaviour of the optimization.
-These values can impact the success rate, especially for ``tight'' configurations with many block-alignment requests and/or dense packing.
-The latter section, however, is considered to be applicable for different experiments---the adaptive SA-optimization schedule draws the cooling parameters somewhat non-relevant since local minima in the solution space can be escaped easily by iterative temperature increases.
+These values can impact the success rate, especially for ``complex'' experiments with many block-alignment requests and/or dense packing.
+The latter section, however, is considered to be applicable for different experiments---the adaptive SA-optimization schedule draws the cooling parameters somewhat robust since local minima in the solution space can be escaped easily by iterative temperature increases (cooling phase 3).

-The section "SA -- Factors for second-phase cost function" controls the various optimization modules; the related values should be adapted to reflect the desired optimization cost function.
-Note that zero values deactivates the respective optimization completely and thus allows to save some runtime.
+The section "SA -- Factors for second-phase cost function" controls the various optimization modules; the related values should be adapted to reflect the desired cost function.
+Note that zero values deactivate the respective optimization completely and thus allows to save runtime.

 The section "Power blurring (thermal analysis) -- Default thermal-mask parameters" can be left as is; the related parametrization is done via separate scripts, as described in the